neovim/neovim/test/README.md

 `NVIM_TEST_RUN_TESTTEST` (U) (1): allows running `test/unit/testtest_spec.lua`
 used to check how testing infrastructure works.

-`NVIM_TEST_NO_TRACE` (U) (1): omits getting traces from tests.
-This means that if tests crashed without core dump you will have no clues regarding where, but this makes tests run a lot faster.
-Combine with `NVIM_TEST_MAIN_CDEFS` for maximal speed.

-`NVIM_TEST_TRACE_EVERYTHING` (U) (1): by default unit test only record C calls which is faster then recording everything.
-Set this variable to 1 if you want to see all traces.
+`NVIM_TEST_TRACE_LEVEL` (U) (N): specifies unit tests tracing level: `0` disables tracing (the fastest, but you get no data if tests crash and there was no core dump generated), `1` or empty/undefined leaves only C function cals and returns in the trace (faster then recording everything), `2` records all function calls, returns and lua source lines exuecuted.